electrikmilk/cherrilang.org/language/standard/scripting.md

 ### Get Values from Dictionary

-Get only the values from `dictionary`.
+Get only the values from `the dictionary`.

 ```
 getValues(dictionary dictionary)